-- Absences: Has missed twenty consecutive school days prior to the count day unless there is a written agreement between a school official and the student's parent that outlines how a student's temporary absences will not cause a serious adverse effect on their educational progress.
-When this agreement is in place prior or immediately after the student's absences begin, the student can be claimed for two monthly count dates provided the student returns to school by the end of the school year. - Dropouts: Has dropped out as provided through a notification by the student or student's parent.
+• Absences: Has missed twenty consecutive school days prior to the count day unless there is a written agreement between a school official and the student's parent that outlines how a student's temporary absences will not cause a serious adverse effect on their educational progress.
+When this agreement is in place prior or immediately after the student's absences begin, the student can be claimed for two monthly count dates provided the student returns to school by the end of the school year.
+This exception does not apply to students who are expected to physically live outside of Washington state for 20 days and do not meet the definition of student residence found in WAC 392-137-115.
+Also, this exception does not apply to students who have not participated in-person at least once for the new school year.

-- Transfers: Has transferred to another public or private school based on notification of the transfer from another school. - Graduates: Has met the LEA's high school graduation requirement by the beginning of the new school year.
+- Dropouts: Has dropped out as provided through a notification by the student or student's parent. - Transfers: Has transferred to another public or private school based on notification of the transfer from another school. - Graduates: Has met the LEA's high school graduation requirement by the beginning of the new school year.
 For students receiving special education services, it is the responsibility of the IEP team to determine when students have met graduation requirements. - Tuition: Has paid tuition to attend the LEA. - State Institution: Has been claimed as a 1.00 FTE by a state institutional education program where the institution's count date occurs on or before the LEA's count date.
 Students reported as a part-time FTE by the state institutional program may be reported by the LEA provided the student's combined FTE does not exceed 1.00.
 This exclusion does not apply to Open Doors programs.